CodeWars19/Animal-Neural-Network/README.md

+# Animal-Neural-Network

-# Animal-Neural-Network: An image classifier neural network which is capable of recognizing hundreds of animals.
+#An image classifier neural network which is capable of recognizing hundreds of animals.
 Built on TensorFlow and scrapes the internet with simpleimagedownloader.

 #Pre-requisites: